P0806

 5

-Clutch wear reducing total travel so the sensor never reaches the expected minimum position.
+Clutch wear reducing total travel so the sensor never reaches its expected end point.

 -